Dom Post: Phone is off the hook

 And as the Dom Post says, the EFA was nothing but naked self interest – an attempt to protect the incumbent Government and MPs.

-And, in the meantime, the party is losing ground every time one of its ministers bridles at a legitimate question, every time its president fudges the and every time it allows its antipathy toward those who hold a different world view to show.
+And, in the meantime, the party is losing ground every time one of its ministers bridles at a legitimate question, every time its president fudges the truth and every time it allows its antipathy toward those who hold a different world view to show.

 We see this last point in Helen Clark’s reply to a question on The Standard from a former Labour Party member who expressed concern over erosion of freedoms in recent times.
 Her response was: